GSA/challenges-and-prizes/pages/user-guide/submit-to-a-challenge.md

   <div class="col-sm-7">
     <p>Submit your entry!<br><br>

       <b>NOTE:</b> Only available for challenges accepting submissions via the Challenge.Gov portal.
-These challenges will have an orange Apply for this challenge button in the general information section of the challenge details page</p>
+These challenges will have an orange <b>Apply for this challenge</b> button in the general information section of the challenge details page</p>
     <ol style="padding-left: 50px;">
-      <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Carefully review the information on How to enter tab and follow instructions provided to prepare your submission.</span></li>
+      <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Carefully review the information on the <b>How to enter</b> tab and follow instructions provided to prepare your submission.</span></li>
       <br>
       <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Click the <b>Rules</b> tab located in the challenge details navigation bar and review rules, eligibility, terms and conditions information to ensure your entry meets challenge participation requirements.</span></li>
       <br>